• B2B Welcome! Please send inquiries to: sales@vfsmarine.com.au

 NMEA 2000 Parts

-In addition to the NMEA 2000 Starter Kit, VFS Marine also offers a range of additional components.
+So in addition to the NMEA 2000 Starter Kit, VFS Marine also offers a range of additional components.
 These components allow you to set up or expand an NMEA 2000 network, accommodating up to 50 devices into the network.

 Click here: